Five in Five: Trade Show Exhibits Through The Experiential Lens

-Each month, our President and CEO Michael McMahon will be giving his five key insights; five tips, tricks, or words of wisdom on a topic that's prevalent to the industry, his experience, or a current trend.
+Each month, our President and CEO Michael McMahon gives his key insights; five tips, tricks, or words of wisdom on a topic that's prevalent to the industry, his experience, or a current trend.
 Read this month about the transition from traditional trade show booths to the experiential environment and learn how to keep your company's integrity front of mind when planning.

 If you’re reading this, you are probably comfortable with exhibiting at a trade show, however you may not be familiar with creating an experience that influences attendee activity.
 Depending on your goals, that activity could be focused on volume of leads, or perhaps a more selective targeted approach to a particular segment of the attendee population.
 Of course, there are always expectations for greater attendee insights and prospect data to help improve tactical activities on the show floor.
 Whether your space and place already exists, or will be built from the ground up to your specifications, it plays a huge role in connecting the reality of the experience for your attendee and brand intention.

 Within the experiential space, we meticulously prepare for guests to live into an experience in a way that occurs to be authentic and true.
 We are co-creators of this journey, wrapping brand impact into a shared environment where both prospect and purveyor can coexist authentically.
 As producers of experiential environments, we combine and create spaces and places utilizing a complex language of touches, textures and content.
 Ultimately, we intend to live up to the expectations of both brand loyalists and future consumers, all in a way that will create high levels of customer advocacy for your brand and your products.